Estimating quantum coherence by noncommutativity of any observable and its incoherent part: Introduction

 The remaining part of the paper is arranged as follows.
-In section \ref{cal}, we provide formal definitions of the physical quantities that we use, and a proof of the relation for arbitrary pure states in any dimension.
+In Sec. \ref{cal}, we provide formal definitions of the physical quantities that we use, and a proof of the relation for arbitrary states in any dimension.
 A short separate proof is provided for the qubit case.
-Section \ref{chharpokader-khulechhe-borat} provides a proof of the relation for the general case of arbitrary quantum states, pure or mixed, in arbitrary dimension.
-A conclusion is presented in section \ref{phurtir-pran-gaRer-maTh}.
+A proof of the relation for the general case---arbitrary quantum states, pure or mixed, of an arbitrary dimension---is given in Sec.~\ref{pudim}.
+In Sec.~\ref{chharpokader-khulechhe-borat}, we consider an alternative definition of quantum coherence, using the concept of convex roof, and again find that the same relation is true even for this altered definition.
+A discussion is presented in Sec.~\ref{phurtir-pran-gaRer-maTh}.